rdtaylorjr/5.2-Loops-and-Iteration/README.md

 # 5.2-Loops-and-Iteration

+Programming Language: Python

-School Project for Introduction to Python at the University of Michigan (Coursera)
+University of Michigan, Introduction to Python